alessandro-gentilini/knuth-interview-2006/README.md

-numbers that have, I could only punch eight prime factors on a card, on the answer card, and so I would have to prepare my program, because I mean you can have more than 30 prime factors, so I could, so I had to change my program so that it wouldn’t only punch one card as the answer, but it would also punch up to four cards.
+numbers that have, I could only punch eight prime factors on a card, on the answer card, and so I would have to prepare my program, because I mean you can have more than 30 prime factors, so I could, so I had to change my program so that it wouldn't only punch one card as the answer, but it would also punch up to four cards.

 So anyway this was,
-I’m just trying to explain why this little program of finding prime factors was so instructive for me at the time, and I did it near the end of my freshman year, and I was allowed to spend all night sitting at the machine, turning the dials, turning the buttons, and Case had
+I'm just trying to explain why this little program of finding prime factors was so instructive for me at the time, and I did it near the end of my freshman year, and I was allowed to spend all night sitting at the machine, turning the dials, turning the buttons, and Case had